stdihdev/macy-test/readme.md

 ## Tasks:

 1. Using the files found in `/public`, correct all errors on the web page.
 The page should be responsive and adhere to strict HTML/CSS/JS standards.
-Vanilla Javascript is preferred.
+Vanilla Javascript is preferred, but not required.

-2. Build a data structure that captures the count of each word in the content of the "bodyHtml" field(s) from JSON document `/test_feed.json`.
+2. Build a data structure that captures the count of each word in the content of the `bodyHtml` field(s) from JSON document `/test_feed.json`.

 3. Utilize the Chart.js library (http://www.chartjs.org/) to visualize the results on the web page.
 You're free to implement it in anyway you see fit, including the use of other libraries.